Student Life / Professionalism

 Documentation of the complaint and its disposition will be housed in the School of Nursing Office.

-Citizens School of Nursing is located in the Ambulatory Care Center (ACC) in New Kensington, Pa.
+Citizens School of Nursing is located in the Ambulatory Care Center (ACC) in Tarentum, PA.
 The school is not aware of, and does not recognize, any other building or property that may be controlled by student organizations.
 Allegheny Valley Hospital is located in Natrona Heights, Pa., approximately four (4) miles from Citizens School of Nursing.

 There has not been a reported instance involving students or any known occurrence of an arrest of a student for any of the following criminal offenses for the last three (3) reporting years:

 - Murder/ negligent, non-negligent manslaughter.